It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 • Journey Into Imagination (EPCOT) — Long rumored to be (over)due for a refresh, with a few permit filings occasionally further fueling speculation

-• Monsters Inc, Laugh Floor (Magic Kingdom) — With the expected construction of an entire Monsters, Inc. Land at Hollywood Studios, it’s natural to speculate that the attraction at Magic Kingdom could become redundant and be replaced.
-Further adding to the speculation: the new land at Hollywood Studios promises a new theater show in place of Muppet*Vision 3D, and concept art for the new land shows a Monsters, Inc. Laugh Floor billboard on one of the Hollywood Studios buildings.
+• Monsters Inc, Laugh Floor (Magic Kingdom) — With an entire Monsters, Inc. Land being built at Hollywood Studios, it’s natural to speculate that the Monsters attraction at Magic Kingdom could become redundant and be replaced.
+Further adding to the speculation: the new land at Hollywood Studios promises a new theater show in place of Muppet*Vision 3D, and an early piece of concept art for the new land showed a Monsters, Inc. Laugh Floor billboard on one of the Hollywood Studios buildings.
 To be clear, nothing has been announced regarding Monsters, Inc. Laugh Floor.

 • Pecos Bill Tall Tale Inn & Cafe (Magic Kingdom) — Rumored to be potentially re-themed to better match its newer neighbors (Tiana’s Bayou Adventure or the planned Cars rides)